 Remote Assemblies and Worship Time

 Your child will be invited to live remote assemblies and worship each week.
 The link for these will be shared on SeeSaw please look out for them.
-We had 108 devices ( with multiple children on some devices ) attend yesterday.
+We have almost 200 log ins ( with multiple children on some devices ) attending whole school assemblies.
 It is a great way for your children to still feel part of the school life.
 Please ensure your child knows to show their full name and stay muted unless invited to unmute.
 Thank you.
-Our value for this week is PERSEVERANCE which is also one of our key school values.

 On behalf of the pupils, staff, parents and Governors, I would like to welcome you and your family to Wensley Fold Church of England Primary Academy.